ChthonVII/gamutthingy/README.md

 - `--dest-whitepoint` or `--dw`: Specifies the whitepoint of the destination gamut.
 Possible values are the same as for `--source-whitepoint`.
 Default `D65`.
 - `--dest-whitepoint-custom-coords` or `--dwcc`: Specify the CIE 1931 chromaticity coordinates for the whitepoint of the destination gamut as a comma-separated list (no spaces!) in x,y order.
 For example: `0.281,0.311`.
 Does nothing unless `--dest-whitepoint customcoord`.
 - `--dest-whitepoint-custom-temp` or `--dwct`: Specify color temperature for the whitepoint of the destination gamut, and coordinates will be estimated automatically.
 Floating point number.
 Does nothing unless `--dest-whitepoint customtemp`.
 - `--dest-whitepoint-custom-temp-locus` or `--dwctl`: Specify locus to use for estimating coordinates from color temperature.
 Does nothing unless `--dest-whitepoint customtemp`.
-Possible values are:
+Possible values are the same as for `--source-whitepoint-custom-temp-locus`.
-     - `daylight` Used by the D series illuminants (e.g., D65). (default) or `plankian` (black body).

 **Chromatic Adaptation Parameters:**
 - `--adapt` or `-a`: Specifies the chromatic adaptation method to use when changing whitepoints.
 Possible values are `cat16` (default) or `bradford`.